- Areas of Speciality

 - D.Phil., University of Oxford 2001

 Troy Bickham is a Professor of History.
 Having joined Texas A&M in 2003, he served in various roles at the university’s campus in Qatar from 2009-19, before returning to the Department of History.
-He teaches broadly in the histories of Britain and its empire, the Atlantic world, colonial North America, and the early U.S. during the eighteenth and early-nineteenth centuries.
+He teaches broadly in the histories of Britain and its empire, the Atlantic world, and British colonial North America during the seventeenth, eighteenth, and early-nineteenth centuries.
 He is an elected Fellow of the Royal Historical Society.

-Bickham has written on a variety of topics, ranging from George Washington to images of African slavery in British advertising.
-He has published in multiple leading journals, including Past & Past Present, Eighteenth-Century Studies, and the William and Mary Quarterly.
+Bickham has written on a variety of topics and published in multiple leading journals, including Past & Past Present, Journal of British Studies, and the William and Mary Quarterly.
 He is the author of four monographs: Savages within the Empire (2005), which explores how encounters with Native Americans affected British culture in the eighteenth century; Making Headlines (2008), which examines British engagement with the American Revolution via the British newspaper press; and The Weight of Vengeance (2012), which is a transatlantic study of the Anglo-American War of 1812.
-His most recent book, Eating the Empire (2020), investigates how food from around the world shaped British culture in eighteenth and early-nineteenth centuries.
-His current research projects include a cultural history of maple syrup and a communications network map of early modern Britain and its empire.
+His most recent book, Eating the Empire (2020), investigates how food from around the world shaped British culture in the eighteenth century.
+He is currently working on a project that maps the movement of news in early modern Britain and its empire.

 Eating the Empire: Food and Society in Eighteenth-Century Britain